thomasmcquillan/Milestone-One-Project/README.md

 * My thanks to the Code Institute Slack community for their feedback.

 * Thanks to the Code Institute Tutors for their advice at the outset of the project.

+* Huge thanks and respect to my wife and two boys for their support.